Semantic Guided Single Image Reflection Removal: Conclusion and Discussion

-In this paper, We have presented an approach to use semantic clues for the task of single image reflection separation.
-Unlike prior works that use only low-level information, we employ the semantic information as guidance to extract the background layer and reflection layer.
+In this paper, we have presented an approach to use semantic clues for the task of single image reflection separation.
+We first explore the relationship between semantic segmentation and reflection removal and applied high-level guidance explicitly.
 We design a deep encoder-decoder network for image feature extraction and use a semantic segmentation network in parallel.
 Then with the two kinds of information fused together, our separation network can correctly separate the background layer and reflection layer.
 We evaluate our method with other prior works extensively on three different datasets.
 The comparison result shows that our approach can outperform the existing methods both quantitatively and visually on all three datasets.
+Like other methods, the extreme cases where the reflection layer is too strong or the background layer contains texture-less objects are considered as the limitation of our method and we leave such cases as our future directions.